sinclairzx81/typebox/readme.md

 ### Default

-Creates a new value by applying annotated defaults to any missing or undefined interior values within the provided value.
-This function returns unknown, so it is essential to check the return value before use.
+Creates a value by applying annotated defaults to any missing or undefined values within the provided value.
+This function operates exclusively on the optional default property of any given type, otherwise no action.
+This function may return an invalid value which should be checked prior to use.

 ```typescript
 const T = Type.Object({